-You need to find out whether the nursery stock (such as plants, tissue cultures, or bulbs) or seed might be from a species that is considered to be a new organism under the Hazardous Substances and New Organisms Act (the HSNO Act).
+You will need to find out whether the nursery stock (such as plants, tissue cultures, and bulbs) or seed might be from a species that is considered to be a new organism under the Hazardous Substances and New Organisms (HSNO) Act.

-The following steps will help you decide whether your nursery stock or seed is considered to be a new organism, prior to confirming this with us.
+The following steps set out what you can do to work out whether or not your nursery stock or seed is a new organism, prior to confirming this with us.

 Step 1: Check if your plant species is not a new organism